James Hunter (basketball): Professional career

-Hunter returned to New Zealand in 2015 and joined the Manawatu Jets.
-In eight games during the New Zealand NBL season, he averaged 10.5 points and 6.5 rebounds per game.
+Following the conclusion of his college career, Hunter joined the Manawatu Jets of the New Zealand National Basketball League (NZNBL) for the 2015 season.
+In eight games, he averaged 10.5 points and 6.5 rebounds per game.

 For the 2015–16 season, Hunter played in Spain for Grupo INEC Zamora of the Liga EBA.

 Hunter returned to Australia in 2016 and joined the Ballarat Miners of the South East Australian Basketball League (SEABL).
 He was awarded SEABL Player of the Week for Round 19.
 In 15 games for the Miners, he averaged 11.5 points and 6.3 rebounds per game.

-In 2017, Hunter played for the Southland Sharks.
-In 18 games during the New Zealand NBL season, he averaged 7.8 points and 5.2 rebounds per game.
+Hunter joined the Southland Sharks for the 2017 New Zealand NBL season.
+In 18 games, he averaged 7.8 points and 5.2 rebounds per game.

-On 11 July 2017, Hunter signed with the New Zealand Breakers for the 2017–18 NBL season.
+On 11 July 2017, Hunter signed with the New Zealand Breakers of the Australian National Basketball League (NBL) for the 2017–18 season.
 On 8 January 2018, he was released by the Breakers.
 He appeared in two games for the Breakers, totalling five points.
 He later returned to the Southland Sharks for the 2018 New Zealand NBL season.

-In 2019, Hunter played for the Knox Raiders in the NBL1.
+Hunter joined the Knox Raiders of the NBL1 for the 2019 season.

 Between 2020 and 2021, Hunter played for the Sydney Comets in the Waratah League.

-In March 2022, Hunter signed with the Maitland Mustangs for the 2022 NBL1 East season.
+In March 2022, Hunter signed with the Maitland Mustangs of the NBL1 East for the 2022 NBL1 season.
 He was named team MVP.
 In December 2022, he re-signed with the Mustangs for the 2023 season.
-In 2024, he helped the Mustangs win the NBL1 East championship.
+In the 2024 NBL1 season, he helped the Mustangs win the NBL1 East championship.
+He played a fourth season with the Mustangs in 2025.

+In January 2026, Hunter signed with the Sutherland Sharks for the 2026 NBL1 East season.
+He was active but did not play in the Sharks' 2026 NBL1 East Grand Final appearance.